brihernandez/GunsAndBullets2/README.md

 * `RunRayHitDetection`
 * `RunThickHitDetection`

 These three functions get used in the `UpdateBullet` function to both move it and detect if the bullet has hit an object.
 Since these functions **do not** rely on any state information held in the bullet itself, they can be called with any arbitrary starting positions to run the bullet for **one frame**.
-In normal use, this just means it gets called in the `FixedUpdate` loop, but they can also be used to simulate a hypothetical bullet, its flight path, and a target it may hit.
+In normal use, this just means it gets called in the `FixedUpdate` loop, but they can also be used to simulate a hypothetical bullet, its flight path, and a point it may hit.

 ### CalculateBulletMotion
 Straightforward function for linear bullets with optional gravity and drag modifiers.
 Anything more is too project-specific, so it's up to you to specify if need be.
 I find that this type of motion is good enough for the vast majority of cases.